An Archaeologist's View of Orkney and Shetland 2018

 We travel from our pick-up points to Aberdeen, pausing en route for lunch and a photo stop at the dramatic coastal ruins of Dunnottar Castle.
 On arrival in Aberdeen we board the NorthLink Ferry for our overnight voyage to Shetland.
 Checking in to our comfortable cabins, we come together for dinner in the ship’s delightful restaurant.
 Upgrades to premium cabins are also available.

 Arriving at Lerwick, we take a tour of the island, passing through the communities of Gulberwick and Cunningsburgh.
 Weather permitting, we make the short crossing to Mousa, where we visit the 2,000-year old Mousa Broch and watch out for some of the island’s wonderful wildlife, from puffins and petrels to porpoises.

-Returning to the mainland, we pause at Hoswick Visitor Centre before heading to the outstanding Prehistoric and Norse Settlement of Jarlshof, where the remains of Viking longhouses lie within 3 acres of excavations.
+Returning to the mainland, we pause at Hoswick Visitor Centre where we will have a light lunch, before heading to the outstanding Prehistoric and Norse Settlement of Jarlshof, where the remains of Viking longhouses lie within 3 acres of excavations.